 Often, a project is touched off by the need to redress some known and particular operational short-coming, rather than by a vague and indistinctive desire for improvement.
-In many such cases the solution will have to be custom tailored to the problem, and a "one-fits-all" approach is failure prone.
+In many such cases the solution will have to be custom-tailored to the problem, and a "one-fitsall" approach is failure prone.
 Compared to hardware-based alternatives or physical retrofits, software based solutions preserve existing assets, require significantly lower capital expenditure and have a much lower installation lead time while offering high flexibility.
-Although offering a very attractive cost-value ratio, the willingness to engage in an optimization project will depend on the level of confidence that can be established in advance.
+Although offering a very attractive cost-value ratio, the willingness to engage in an optimisation project will depend on the level of confidence that can be established in advance.
 To this end a rigorous model-based pre-evaluation is carried through, in which available plant data is used to design and calibrate a physical model of the plant.
-The plant model is then used to analyze and assess the expected outcome of the proposed installation within acceptable confidence levels.
+The plant model is then used to analyse and assess the expected outcome of the proposed installation within acceptable confidence levels.
+Figure 2 illustrates this important step.
+Here, we explore the attainable level of NO_x reduction.
 With the help of a plant model, we see that the reduction is very substantial.

 Further findings are also very important in that:

-- modeling and predicting NOx and CO is possible, accurate and reproducible, - key variables for controlling NOx are excess-O2 and the air-distribution, - the sensitivity of the parameters appears to be in line with theory, - the optimization approach can be verified,

-- the controller is robust and - there is substantial room for optimization.
+- modelling and predicting NO_x and CO is possible, accurate and reproducible, - key variables for controlling NO_x are excess O_2 and the air distribution, - the sensitivity of the parameters is in line with theory, - the optimisation approach can be verified, - the controller is robust and - there is substantial room for optimisation.